DESY-Petra-III/VimbaCamApp/README.md

 The program is implemented to be used in a *userland* environment, when access to the administrator user is limited.

+## Shortcuts implemented so far
+Field of view operation:

+    a | * - fits the observation to the field of view
+    + - zooms in
+    - - zooms out

+Marker operation:

+    m - opens menu window for the marker (resizing, repositioning)

+Click & Go operation

+    CTRL+click drives the plugin to the specifid coordinates

 ## Libraries and requirenments
 On top of the standard python3 libraries, additional libraries are required: